 whole population from an infectious disease.
 ROM may include isolation (for sick people) or quarantine (for healthy people).

 who may become sick, to prevent spread of disease when

 you could be infectious but do not feel ill.
 Quarantine takes place in a designated location, most often in one's own home.

 What items will I need while in ROM?

 Please plan to bring the following items with you or coordinate with your sponsor to secure the items upon arrival:

 Temporary kitchen kits are available for personnel to borrow through the Marine & Family Programs-Resource Centers.
 Please note, the Loan Locker does not carry the following items: microwaves, play pens, or linens.
-For a list of the items available to at the Loan Locker, download the Loan Locker Agreement.
+For a list of the items available to at the Lending Locker, download the Lending Locker Agreement.
 Please coordinate with your sponsor to secure a kitchen kit prior to your arrival.